Alpine Fault earthquake talk

 A sudden onset national civil defence emergency of long duration will be called.
 It is to be expected that medical services and other civil defence emergency services will be overwhelmed and severely inhibited in their rescue efforts by the scale of damage to roads and buildings.
 Overseas rescue and medical assistance will be required.

-Expect many bridges to fail in West Otago areas as there is no bridge design that performs well during a fault rupture.
+Expect many bridges to fail in western Otago (west of Queenstown, Wanaka/Hawea) areas as there is no bridge design that performs well during a fault rupture.
 Many rivers and streams will become impassable.
 Roads will suffer serious damage, some areas will be become isolated immediately.
 Transalpine routes and roads in mountainous areas will be impassable for weeks, therefore, tourists and other travellers are likely to be stranded.
 Any ski-fields that were operating will pose severe rescue difficulties.

 Even with concentrated repair resources, susceptible major highways can still be out for over a month with multiple blockages.